Located just outside Etosha National Park is Onguma The Fort...

 The lounge is furnished with comfy sofas and brightly coloured scatter cushions around a fireplace and also has views of the waterhole.
 The open-sided dining area allows you to see the stars from your table.
 To the back of the building is a large deck with more tables and chairs and a tree for shade, with a good view of the waterhole which is frequented mainly by warthogs and springboks, with the occasional larger game coming through.
 Drinks served here are accompanied by snacks from the bar.

-The water feature continues to the plunge pool and outside bar, where a few shaded sunloungers adorn the deck.
+The water feature continues to the swimming pool and an outside bar, where a few shaded sunloungers adorn the deck.
 There's even a separate shallow pool with chairs and tables in it, so that you can keep cool while enjoying your afternoon drink!
 Water from here flows via a small waterfall into the cool plunge pool, which is very welcome on a hot day.

 Overlooking all this is The Fort's main tower from where there's a lovely view over the Onguma Reserve.
 It's a great place to watch the sunset (the waiters will even bring your drink up the tower for you), with a cushioned seating area at the top, and a larger seating area filled with scatter cushions on the level below.
 Below the main area is an air-conditioned bar and wine cellar where guests are welcomed to select a bottle to enjoy with dinner.

 Activities from Onguma The Fort include morning and afternoon game drive in Etosha, sundowner drives on the Onguma Reserve, and night drives – also on the reserve.
 It’s also possible to do morning bush walks, which last about 90 minutes.
 The night drives usually take place after dinner and last about 2 hours.
 The camp is well situated for those driving themselves into the park, but self driving is not permitted within the reserve.